alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2020-02-29-reverse-engineer-eg.markdown

 ![Expected Goals]({{site.url}}/assets/xg_5.png)

-Putting all 3 methods side by side, we can see that even this simple rank-based model, oblivious of bookmakers odds, has very good potential and probably can be improved further on.
+Putting all 3 methods side by side, we can see that even this simple rank-based model, oblivious of bookmakers odds, has very good potential and it is worth improving further on.

 ![Expected goals all side by side]({{site.url}}/assets/xg_6.png)